-I’ve recently wondered how many service offerings Azure has.
-I’ve read anywhere from 150 to 600 and I even went so far as to ask an Azure Product Manager but still didn’t receive a clear answer.
+How many service offerings does Azure have?
+I’ve read anywhere from 150 to 600 and I even went so far as to ask an Azure Product Manager but didn’t receive a clear answer.
 What I did find out is that Microsoft maintains an Azure services directory on their Azure products website.
 I figured that was a good place to start looking and while the website is informative, it didn’t provide a count of the service offerings.

-On Twitter, I recently asked if anyone was still using the AzureRM PowerShell module and what was keeping them from transitioning to the Az PowerShell module.
-One of the responses I received was due to the amount of work and time invested in scripts based on the AzureRM module.
+On Twitter, I asked if anyone was still using the AzureRM PowerShell module and what was keeping them from transitioning to the Az PowerShell module.
+One of the responses I received was because of the amount of work and time invested in scripts based on the AzureRM module.
 The Az PowerShell module includes compatibility aliases for scripts written using the AzureRM PowerShell module.
 The compatibility aliases are enabled using the Enable-AzureRmAlias command.

 I recently saw a tweet from Joel Bennett about the Az (Azure) PowerShell module being nothing more than an empty module that imports all of the modules for each Azure product.
 I decided to investigate.
 Get-Content -Path (Get-Module -Name az).Path | Select-String -SimpleMatch 'Import-Module' Joel’s statement is 100% accurate.
 Off-Topic: The searched for term is highlighted in each result when the previous command is run in PowerShell 7.